10gic/ethutil/README.md

   ethutil [command]

 Available Commands:
-  balance               Check eth balance for address transfer              Transfer native token call                  Invoke the (paid) contract method query                 Invoke the (constant) contract method deploy                Deploy contract deploy-erc20          Deploy an ERC20 token drop-tx               Drop pending tx for address 4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures or https://www.4byte.directory encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth mnemonic words, private key, and its address dump-address          Dump address from mnemonics or private key or public key compute-contract-addr Compute contract address before deployment build-raw-tx          Build raw transaction, the output can be used by rpc eth_sendRawTransaction broadcast-tx          Broadcast tx by rpc eth_sendRawTransaction decode-tx             Decode raw transaction code                  Get runtime bytecode of a contract on the blockchain erc20                 Call ERC20 contract, a helper for subcommand call/query keccak                Compute keccak hash, read data from file or stdin (file name -) personal-sign         Create EIP191 personal sign eip712-sign           Create EIP712 sign aa-simple-account     AA (EIP4337) simple account, owned by an EOA account download-src          Download source code of contract from block explorer platform, eg. etherscan. help                  Help about any command completion            Generate the autocompletion script for the specified shell
+  balance                 Check eth balance for address transfer                Transfer native token call                    Invoke the (paid) contract method query                   Invoke the (constant) contract method deploy                  Deploy contract deploy-erc20            Deploy an ERC20 token drop-tx                 Drop pending tx for address 4byte                   Get the function signatures for the given selector from https://openchain.xyz/signatures or https://www.4byte.directory encode-param            Encode input arguments, it's useful when you call contract's method manually gen-key                 Generate eth mnemonic words, private key, and its address dump-address            Dump address from mnemonics or private key or public key compute-contract-addr   Compute contract address before deployment build-raw-tx            Build raw transaction, the output can be used by rpc eth_sendRawTransaction broadcast-tx            Broadcast tx by rpc eth_sendRawTransaction decode-tx               Decode raw transaction code                    Get runtime bytecode of a contract on the blockchain, or EIP-7702 EOA code. erc20                   Call ERC20 contract, a helper for subcommand call/query keccak                  Compute keccak hash of data.
+If data is a existing file, compute the hash of the file content personal-sign           Create EIP191 personal sign eip712-sign             Create EIP712 sign aa-simple-account       AA (EIP4337) simple account, owned by an EOA account download-src            Download source code of contract from block explorer platform, eg. etherscan. eip7702-set-eoa-code    Set EOA account code, see EIP-7702.
+Just use 0x0000000000000000000000000000000000000000 when you want to clear the code. eip7702-sign-auth-tuple Sign EIP-7702 authorization tuple, see EIP-7702. help                    Help about any command completion              Generate the autocompletion script for the specified shell

 Flags:
       --chain string                      mainnet | sepolia | sokol | bsc.
 This parameter can be set as the chain ID, in this case the rpc comes from https://chainid.network/chains_mini.json (default "sepolia")